7 Most Scenic Bay Walks in Sydney

 Hermit Bay

-The 8 km walk from Rose Bay to Watsons Bay is one of the most scenic walks in Sydney Harbour National Park.
+The 8-kilometre walk from Rose Bay to Watsons Bay is one of the most scenic walks in Sydney Harbour National Park.

-The walking trail passes several secluded beaches and picturesque bays, such as beautiful Hermit Bay, while offering the best panoramic views of the city and the Harbour.
+This picturesque trail winds past secluded beaches and quiet bays, such as the stunning Hermit Bay, while offering panoramic views of the city and Harbour.

-Conveniently, you can park your car at Rose Bay or Watsons Bay and then catch a ferry back to where you started.
-You can also leave the car at home, catch a train to Circular Quay, and travel to Rose Bay by ferry.
+You can easily park your car at either Rose Bay or Watsons Bay and catch a ferry back to your starting point.
+Alternatively, leave the car at home and take a train to Circular Quay, followed by a ferry to Rose Bay.

 More information: Rose Bay to Watsons Bay Walk.